nickjcroucher/gubbins/docs/gubbins_manual.md

 * **Node** - Name of the node subtended by the branch.
 This can either be one of the taxa included in the input alignment, or an internal node, which are numbered
 * **Total SNPs** - Total number of base substitutions reconstructed onto the branch
-* **Num of SNPs inside recombinations** - Number of base substitutions reconstructed onto the branch that fall within a predicted recombination (*r*)
+* **Number of SNPs Inside Recombinations** - Number of base substitutions reconstructed onto the branch that fall within a predicted recombination (*r*)
-* **Num of SNPs outside recombinations** - Number of base substitutions reconstructed onto the branch that fall outside of a predicted recombination. i.e. predicted to have arisen by point mutation (*m*)
+* **Number of SNPs Outside Recombinations** - Number of base substitutions reconstructed onto the branch that fall outside of a predicted recombination. i.e. predicted to have arisen by point mutation (*m*)
-* **Num of Recombination Blocks** - Total number of recombination blocks reconstructed onto the branch
+* **Number of Recombination Blocks** - Total number of recombination blocks reconstructed onto the branch
-* **Bases in recombinations** - Total length of all recombination events reconstructed onto the branch
+* **Bases in Recombinations** - Total length of all recombination events reconstructed onto the branch
+* **Cumulative Bases in Recombinations** - Total number of bases in the alignment affected by recombination on this branch and its ancestors
 * ***r/m*** - The r/m value for the branch.
 This value gives a measure of the relative impact of recombination and mutation on the variation accumulated on the branch
 * ***rho/theta*** - The ratio of the number of recombination events to point mutations on a branch; a measure of the relative rates of recombination and point mutation
 * **Genome Length** - The total number of aligned bases between the ancestral and descendent nodes for the branch excluding any missing data or gaps in either
+* **Bases in Clonal Frame** - The number of called bases at the descendant node that have not been affected by recombination on this branch or an ancestor (i.e., the length of sequence that can be used for phylogenetic interpretation)

 Note that all positions in the output files are relative to the input alignment.
 If you wish to compare the positions of recombinations relative to a reference annotation, their coordinates will need to be adjusted to account for any gaps in the reference sequence introduced when generating the alignment.